Tractor Supply (NASDAQ:TSCO) Issues FY 2022 Earnings Guidance

-Tractor Supply (NASDAQ:TSCO) issued an update on its FY 2022 earnings guidance on Monday morning.
+Tractor Supply (NASDAQ:TSCO) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $9.200-$9.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $8.760.
 The company issued revenue guidance of $13.60 billion-$13.80 billion, compared to the consensus revenue estimate of $13.32 billion.

-Tractor Supply (NASDAQ:TSCO) last issued its quarterly earnings data on Thursday, January 27th.
-The specialty retailer reported $1.93 EPS for the quarter, beating the consensus estimate of $1.85 by $0.08.
-The firm had revenue of $3.32 billion during the quarter, compared to the consensus estimate of $3.23 billion.
-Tractor Supply had a net margin of 7.83% and a return on equity of 50.77%.
-The company’s quarterly revenue was up 15.3% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $1.64 earnings per share.
-As a group, sell-side analysts forecast that Tractor Supply will post 9.25 earnings per share for the current year.

 Several brokerages recently issued reports on TSCO.
-Raymond James boosted their price target on shares of Tractor Supply from $215.00 to $245.00 and gave the company a strong-buy rating in a research report on Friday, October 22nd.
-Zacks Investment Research upgraded shares of Tractor Supply from a hold rating to a buy rating and set a $235.00 price target on the stock in a research report on Wednesday, January 19th.
-DA Davidson boosted their price target on shares of Tractor Supply from $216.00 to $232.00 and gave the company a neutral rating in a research report on Thursday, December 30th.
-Stephens upped their price objective on shares of Tractor Supply from $216.00 to $241.00 and gave the stock an overweight rating in a report on Friday, October 22nd.
-Finally, Truist Financial began coverage on shares of Tractor Supply in a report on Thursday, January 13th.
-They issued a buy rating and a $270.00 price objective on the stock.
-Eight investment analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, Tractor Supply presently has an average rating of Buy and a consensus target price of $226.33.
+DA Davidson boosted their price target on Tractor Supply from $216.00 to $232.00 and gave the company a neutral rating in a research note on Thursday, December 30th.
+Stephens boosted their price target on Tractor Supply from $216.00 to $241.00 and gave the company an overweight rating in a research note on Friday, October 22nd.
+Truist Financial began coverage on Tractor Supply in a research note on Thursday, January 13th.
+They set a buy rating and a $270.00 price target on the stock.
+Telsey Advisory Group boosted their price target on Tractor Supply from $230.00 to $250.00 and gave the company an outperform rating in a research note on Friday, January 28th.
+Finally, Argus upgraded Tractor Supply from a hold rating to a buy rating and set a $255.00 price target on the stock in a research note on Thursday, December 30th.
+Eight analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of Buy and a consensus target price of $226.33.

-A hedge fund recently bought a new stake in Tractor Supply stock.
-OLD Mission Capital LLC bought a new position in shares of Tractor Supply (NASDAQ:TSCO) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+An institutional investor recently bought a new position in Tractor Supply stock.
+OLD Mission Capital LLC bought a new position in shares of Tractor Supply (NASDAQ:TSCO) during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund bought 39,455 shares of the specialty retailer’s stock, valued at approximately $5,655,000.
-84.65% of the stock is owned by institutional investors.
+84.65% of the stock is currently owned by institutional investors and hedge funds.

 Tractor Supply Co engages in the retail sale of farm and ranch products.
 It operates retail farm & ranch stores and focuses on supplying the lifestyle needs of recreational farmers and ranchers, as well as tradesmen and small businesses.
 The firm operates the retail stores under the names: Tractor Supply Company, Del’s Feed & Farm Supply, and Petsense.